AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md).

+## January 2020 {#january-2020}

+The use cases related to query designing have been reorganized into separate sections.
+[Ream more](../../workflow/using/querying-recipient-table.md)

 ## December 2019 {#december-2019}

 The "WdbcOptions_TempDbName" option has been added to the list of Campaign options.
 [Read more](../../installation/using/configuring-campaign-options.md)